Curiosity over fear: Healing body and soul at an onsen

 Can hope be a thing with feathers?
 A determined woman who won't stay down?
 The application of special face lotion?
 Karie Charlton says it is all these things and more.

-This Advent, Karie Charlton turns to biblical women with stories that are brutal and beautiful, and messy and good.
+This Advent, Karie Charlton turns to biblical women with stories that are brutal and beautiful, messy and good.

 Karie Charlton shares the short prayer that buoyed her spirits as a music teacher at a Catholic school and continues to shape her today.